Graduate Programs in Real Estate & Property Management in Texas

 Real estate graduate programs could prepare students to practice real estate and property management in a variety of capacities by building a foundation of core knowledge and skills of real estate practice.
 Classes could expose students to key concepts in development, finance, sustainability, market analysis, real estate law, and more.
 In addition to general real estate concepts, students may also explore specific methods for conducting business in the private or public sector, urban development, housing and sustainability.

-Real estate graduate programs and property management degrees are often found at the masters level.
+Graduate Programs in Real Estate & Property Management are often found at the masters level.
 However doctorate degrees and certificate programs may be available.
 Programs may also be available in both the campus and online format, helping students with a variety of needs find and earn a great real estate degree.

 |Land Development||Texas A&M University||MS|